hankbao/libreboot/docs/hardware/gm45_remove_me.md

 title: "GM45 chipsets: remove the ME (manageability engine)" ...

+*ich9utils* is called *ich9deblob* in releases up to Libreboot 20160907.
+In the latest libreboot Git repository, the collection of ICH9 utilities was renamed to *ich9utils*.

 This sections relates to disabling and removing the ME (Intel *M*anagement *E*ngine) on GM45.
 This was originally done on the ThinkPad X200, and later adapted for the ThinkPad R400/T400/T500.
 It can